Welcome to The Indoor Earthworm!

 and Indoor Grow Store Equipment and Materials

 As our name implies, Indoor Earthworm in O’Fallon IL is an “indoor grow store”, selling all the hydroponic supplies and soil supplies you need to grow vegetables, herbs, and other plants indoors.
-Our inventory includes but not limited to: LED grow lights, odor control devices, nutrients, seeds, containers, tools, and furniture from top brands such as Nectar For The Gods, Kind, Botanic Assassin, and Big Foot.
+Our inventory includes but not limited to: LED grow lights, odor control devices, nutrients, mushroom kits, seeds, containers, tools, and furniture from top brands such as Nectar For The Gods, Kind, Botanic Assassin, and Big Foot.

 The Indoor Earthworm in O’Fallon IL has everything you need to grow healthy plants indoors or outdoors, with or without soil.
 For over six years, The Indoor Earthworm has been the O’Fallon IL hydroponics headquarters and is one of the only independent St Louis hydroponics stores that you can come and visit in person.
 Unlike larger garden stores with only a soil garden section, as a hydroponics store, we can help you select the best hydroponics system for your needs along with a great soil selection.